 Courtesy of Biohotel Schwanen / Expedia

 Located in Bizau in the gorgeous Bregenz Forest, Biohotel Schwanen is a rambler’s heaven.
 Nearly 50 hiking routes featuring Alpine scenery surround the property, including the barefoot hiking trail at the Bizauer Moos Moor.
 Walkers staying at the hotel are fuelled by grub at restaurant SWAN, where Antonia Moosbrugger and her wilde weiber (wild women) create dishes inspired by mystic Hildegard von Bingen.

-Owned by the same family since 1956, this boutique hotel manages to be a quiet bolthole despite its location right on the extremely busy Stephansplatz in central Vienna.
+Owned by the same family since 1956, this boutique hotel in Austria manages to be a quiet bolthole despite its location right on the extremely busy Stephansplatz in central Vienna.
 Triple-glazed windows mean that the noise is well and truly kept out – even the bells of the nearby St Stephen’s Cathedral.
 Thanks to the hotel’s central location, a lot of major sights are a stroll away, including Mozart’s House and the Vienna State Opera.

 The 700-year-old Hotel Goldgasse has a thing for opera.
 Each room here features a large-format scene dedicated to a performance of the Salzburg Festival.
 The decor is meant to convey the atmosphere of a private residence, although you would be hard-pressed to match the copper egg-pod chair in reception with anything from Ikea.
 As befits an Austrian boutique hotel that puts a song in your heart, it’s located within walking distance from Mozart’s Birthplace.